ebceran/basic-logistic-regression-learning-project/README.md

 Although this is a small project, it represents something very important:

 - understanding the core statistical logic behind risk models
-- learning how ML algorithms actually behave—not just running code
+- learning how ML algorithms actually behave not just running code
 - building the foundational mindset required for real banking/fintech analytics

 Almost every financial institution uses Logistic Regression as the backbone of: